snehil-pandey/brain-dump/last-day-where-you-can-still-cross/README.md

 # Last Day to Cross a Flooded Grid &mdash; My Thinking Process

-This is my step-by-step explanation on how I tackled the "Last Day to Cross" problem.
+This is my step-by-step explanation on how I tackled the "Last Day to Cross"[<sup>\[1\]</sup>](https://leetcode.com/problems/last-day-where-you-can-still-cross/ "Problem Link") problem.
 It's a grid where cells flood day by day, and I need to find the last day you can walk from top row to bottom row on land (4 directions: up/down/left/right).

 ## Problem Quick Recap
 - Grid: `row` x `col`, starts all land.